Visual Template Inference for Data Extraction from Documents: Template Inference

 \subsubsection{Solving Row Label Assignment: ILP and Hardness}

-After linearization, the problem defined in Definition~\ref{def:template-structure} with the new objective in (\ref{equ:new-objective}) is an Integer Linear Programming (ILP) problem. \techreport{The function $A(\cdot)$ can be precomputed for all row pairs ($r_i,r_j$) before solving the ILP problem, which makes all the constraints fixed and linear.} Note that in the implementation of the above ILP, we additionally add a small $\epsilon = 0.0001$ to the probabilities of all labels to avoid the invalid expression $\log(0)$ in the objective function in (\ref{equ:new-objective}), and label probabilities are normalized accordingly.
-This adjustment again does not affect the probability distributions among the different labels for a row as $\epsilon$ is small.
+After linearization, the problem defined in Definition~\ref{def:template-structure} with the new objective in (\ref{equ:obj}) is an Integer Linear Programming (ILP) problem. \techreport{The function $A(\cdot)$ can be precomputed for all row pairs ($r_i,r_j$) before solving the ILP problem, which makes all the constraints fixed and linear.} We additionally can show the following:

 \begin{theorem} is {\sc NP-hard}. \end{theorem}